-When the Borneo territories become part of Malaysia, they will cease to be a colony of Britain... they will be partners of equal status, no more and no less than the other States now forming the Federation of Malaya.
-Where does he get the idea that by taking in the Borneo territories, we would colonize them?
-The days of imperialism are gone and it is not the intention of Malaya to perpetuate or revive them.33 grants who had arrived less than a century previously.
+These assurances were made in good faith; however, the inclusion of the two Borneo states posed problems of nation-building, and of federalism, quite different from those hitherto encountered in Malayia.
+Apart from Malays, Malaya was made up ethnically almost entirely of Chinese, and in a broad sense "Indians", most of whom were descended from immigrants who had arrived less than a century previously.
 They were resistant to assimilation by reason of their claims to be heirs of great civilizations, and were largely impervious to conversion to Islam.
-The approach to nation-building of the Malayan Government from 1957-63 may be summarized as follows; "... (i) the Malays are predominant politically, but yet in a minority; (ii) the policy of the Malay-dominated Government is that the nation-building problem should be tackled through a long-term programme based on language and education; (iii) the Government is determined in the short run to preserve Malay dominance in certain spheres; along the lines of the 'bargain', 35 (iv) it has decided to move slowly in dismantling the existing pattern of communally-organized traditional rôles and interest groups and also of its own party structure."
-36
+The approach to nation-building of the Malayan Government from 1957-63 may be summarized as follows; "...(i) the Malays are predominant politically, but yet in a minority; (ii) the policy of the Malay-dominant Government is that the nation-building problem should be tackled through a long-term programme based on language and education; (iii) the Government is determined in the short run to preserve Malay dominance in certain spheres; along the lines of the 'bargain', 21 (iv) it has decided to move slowly in dismantling the existing pattern of communally-organized traditional rôles and interest groups and also of its own party structure.
+"18